 A message from the King is a sad story.
 Not just in the writing, but also with the lack of promotion!
 I found the movie in my Netflix list the other day and I don’t remember adding this movie.
 I don’t know if id heard of this movie before.
 I never got a press release about it from Netflix and the film doesn’t have an official site. there’s no Facebook page or social media presence whatsoever. really really strange that such a film with star power goes without any promotion whatsoever.
+I bet the guys over at ToteSport reviews had the odds on this happening.

 The film starts up well enough giving us a familiar setup.
 A Message from the King opens with Jacob King arriving in America and being interrogated about his arrival.
 I felt Message from the King borrowed heavily from other films.
 This particular scene reminded me of Al Pacino in Scarface and his arrival in Miami.
 I hope this is intentional because I felt it was a nice homage if anything.